core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Content-Format:
 : application/link-format or any other indicated media type representing web links

-The following response codes are defined for this interface:
+The following response is expected on this interface:

 Success:
 : 2.01 "Created" or 201 "Created".
 The Location-Path option or Location header